celery/celery/docs/userguide/tasks.rst

     The rate limits can be specified in seconds, minutes or hours by appending ``"/s"``, ``"/m"`` or ``"/h"`` to the value.
     Example: ``"100/m"`` (hundred tasks a minute).
-Default is the :setting:`CELERY_DEFAULT_RATE_LIMIT` setting, which if not specified means rate limiting for tasks is turned off by default.
+Default is the :setting:`CELERY_DEFAULT_RATE_LIMIT` setting, which if not specified means rate limiting for tasks is disabled by default.

 .. attribute:: Task.ignore_result

     Don't store task state.
-This means you can't use the :class:`~celery.result.AsyncResult` to check if the task is ready, or get its return value.
+Note that this means you can't use :class:`~celery.result.AsyncResult` to check if the task is ready, or get its return value.

 .. attribute:: Task.store_errors_even_if_ignored

-    If true, errors will be stored even if the task is configured to ignore results.
+    If :const:`True`, errors will be stored even if the task is configured to ignore results.

 .. attribute:: Task.send_error_emails